tekryy/guessinggame_roadmapSH/README.md

-# guessinggame project on roadmap.sh
+# Guessing game project on roadmap.sh
 Python project

 A simple CLi-based guessing game where the user gets a specific amount of attempts, dependent on the chosen difficulty, to guess a randomly generated number.